 These controls allow you to change the licensing information.

 This is the license key which is initially shown as all asterisks.
 Clicking on the license will show and hide the license key.
-The "Return..." button allows you to return your license to the server so that it can be used on another machine.
-The ability to transfer the license to a different machine is not a right guaranteed by the license and is subject to fair use.
+The "Return..." button allows you to return your license to the server so that it can be used on another computer.
+The ability to transfer the license to a different computer is not a right guaranteed by the license and is subject to fair use.

 This displays the email address the license is associated with.
 The "Change" button opens a web page that allows you to change the email address associated with your license.
-It is important to keep this up to date because if you suffer a machine failure, you can only recover your license using the email address associated with the license.
+It is important to keep this up to date because if you suffer a computer failure, you can only recover your license using the email address associated with the license.
 The email address must be changed while you still have access to the current email address as an email will be sent to the current email address asking you to confirm the change.

 Version 2.2.0 and later of the plugin allows you to run a batch process for converting FreeHand files to Illustrator files.
 This uses a script file called FreeHandBatch.jsx.
 The link below contains this script in a zip file.
 Download the zip file and extract the FreeHandBatch.jsx file.https://www.tensai.co.uk/ai/fhi/files/BatchScript.zip